Paper: Enhancing Hi-C contact matrices for loop detection with Capricorn: a multiview diffusion model

 However, a significant challenge in utilizing Hi-C data is its requirement for high-coverage sequencing to achieve the resolution necessary for detecting fine-scale chromatin structures, such as chromatin loops.
 High-coverage Hi-C datasets demand extensive sequencing efforts, making them costly and time-consuming to produce.

-• According to Rao et al., 2014, a ideal resolution for hic matrix: 80% of loci have at least 1,000 contacts
+- According to Rao et al. 2014, a ideal resolution for hic matrix: 80% of loci have at least 1,000 contacts

 Problem Setting

-The goal is to develop a model $f$ that approximates $Y^{(c)}{\xi} \approx f(X^{(c)}{\xi})$ for all cell lines $c$ and chromosomes $\xi$.
+for all cell lines $c$ and chromosomes $\xi$.
 The model $f$ should also generalize well to new cell lines and different chromosomes.

 Constraints

-• The focus is on enhancing intrachromosomal contacts within a 2 Mb range.
+- The focus is on enhancing intrachromosomal contacts within a 2 Mb range.

-• Each chromosome $\xi$ has $N_{\xi}$ total base pairs.
+- Each chromosome $\xi$ has $L_{\xi}$ total base pairs.

-• Fixed resolution $\Delta$, resulting in contact matrix shapes of $N_{\xi}/\Delta \times N_{\xi}/\Delta$.
+- Fixed resolution $\Delta$, resulting in contact matrix shapes of $L_{\xi}/\Delta \times L_{\xi}/\Delta$.

-• The high-coverage version $Y^{(c)}_{\xi}$ contains $\lambda$-fold more contacts than its low-coverage counterpart.
+- The high-coverage version $Y^{(c)}_{\xi}$ contains $\gamma$-fold more contacts than its low-coverage counterpart.

 Matrix Details

-• Each entry $X^{(c)}_{\xi}[i, j]$ represents a $\Delta^2 = 10kb \times 10kb$ region of genomic interactions between the genomic regions $[10i , \text{kb}, 10(i + 1) , \text{kb})$ and $[10j , \text{kb}, 10(j + 1) , \text{kb})$, with $\Delta = 10 , \text{kb}$.
+- Each entry $X^{(c)}_{\xi}[i, j]$ represents a $\Delta^2 = 10kb \times 10kb$ region of genomic interactions between the genomic regions $[10i \text{kb}, 10(i + 1) \text{kb})$ and $[10j \text{kb}, 10(j + 1) \text{kb})$, with $\Delta = 10 , \text{kb}$.

-• The matrices are tiled into $40 \times 40$ non-overlapping submatrices $X^{(c)}_{\xi}[i : i + 40, j : j + 40]$, each covering a $400^2 , \text{kb}$ region, aligning with existing Hi-C resolution enhancement frameworks.
+- For computational efficiency, the matrices are tiled into $40 \times 40$ non-overlapping submatrices $X^{(c)}_{\xi}[i : i + 40, j : j + 40]$, each covering a $400^2 \text{kb}$ region, aligning with existing Hi-C resolution enhancement frameworks.

 Capricorn Model Overview